axelriet/LwMQ.net/docs/guide/messaging.rst

 limits on the number of channels an application can create and use concurrently.

-Ultrafast IPC enables many scenarios including real-time financial data dissemination, locally-distributed agents, faster AI training, reinforcement learning and inference scenarios, delegation of sensitive work to a separate process with minimal impact on performance, i.e. fast batching of commands to a numeric solver, or a graphic or HTML renderer hosted in separate process, container, VM, or computer.
+Ultrafast IPC and in-memory caching enables many scenarios including real-time financial data dissemination, locally-distributed agents, faster AI training, reinforcement learning and inference scenarios, delegation of sensitive work to a separate process, container or virtual machine with minimal impact on performance, i.e. fast batching of commands to a numeric solver, or a graphic or HTML renderer hosted separately, a risk engine, or simulation components.

-In these scenarios, LwMQ performs *many time faster* than existing solutions, even more so when the current solution involves HTTP/2 over a local socket connection such as gRPC or a local REST API, not mentioning elastic queues, queue priorities, and other features unique to LwMQ.
+In these scenarios, LwMQ performs *many time faster* than existing solutions, even more so when the current solution involves HTTP/2 over a local socket connection such as gRPC or a local REST API, not mentioning LwMQ provides elastic queues, queue priorities, and other unique features.